 Trash bins can be brought outside as early as Thursday evening at 6pm for Friday trash collection by Local Waste Services

-Unfortunately, if they are seen, signage will be removed to keep up the appearance of the front entrances as well as walking paths down Taylor Road
+Unfortunately, if they are seen, signage will possibly be removed by the City of Pataskala or the HOA to keep up the appearance of the front entrances as well as walking paths down Taylor Road

-Per Section 8.8 of the Brooksedge East Declaration, all homeowners are required to maintain their property in a neat, clean, and orderly condition.
+Per Article I, Section C of the Brooksedge Declarations, all homeowners are required to maintain their property in a clean, neat, and orderly condition.
+This includes keeping lawns and landscaping well cared for and ensuring that no weeds, overgrowth, or unsightly objects are allowed to accumulate on any lot.

 This includes:

-Keeping siding, fences, and gutters in good repair
+Keeping siding, gutters, fencing, and exterior surfaces in good repair

 Brooksedge East Declaration of Covenants – Article VIII, Section 8.10